 Diane Balestri Memorial Scholarship

-The Balestri Scholarship exists to help women attend their first EDUCAUSE event and take a first step toward becoming a strong member of the wide higher education IT community.
+The Balestri Scholarship exists to help women attend an EDUCAUSE event to build knowledge and their professional network, thereby taking steps toward becoming a strong member of the broader higher education IT community.
 It was established by the past Seminars on Academic Computing Board of Directors to honor the memory of Diane P. Balestri, former Vice President for Computing and Information Services at Vassar College, who died in 2002.